Boone - the Early Years

 With the action over Boone slows, turns Morgan, chases the horses, grabs their reins, and brings them back to where the dead are.
-He stops to load a dead robber onto each horse, and he also picks up the guns they dropped when they died.
-Once all the dead are on horses he leads them into the town, and stops in front of the bank.
+He stops to load a dead robber onto each horse and he also picks up the guns they dropped when they died.
+Once all of the dead are on the horses he leads them into the town and he stops in front of the bank.

 The Marshal replies, “Yep, they can.
 I’ll go get the handbills.
 You’ll be able to sell most of the gear to the shopkeepers, but don’t expect top dollar for anything except the horses.
 With the Army buying all of the horses they can we’re short on them.”

 “Thanks, Marshal.”
 Boone turns to Olive to say, “Have Sam help you take the horses to the livery and sell them.”
-A quick nod yes is all he gets as a reply before the two are gathering the reins of the four horses, and walking down the street.
+A quick nod is all he gets as a reply before the two are gathering the reins of the four horses and walking down the street.
 Heidi and Nellie take the wagons further down the street to stop in front of the mercantile store while Boone stands by the dead to see what the handbills have to offer.

 Three of the men match handbills and the Marshal says, “I’ll write you a note to take into the county seat in Pekin to claim the bounty.
 I’m sure the fourth is the fourth man in this set, but without a face we can’t be sure, so you miss out on that one.”

-Boone laughs, and says, “It’s all ‘found money,’ so I’m not too upset about it.
+Boone laughs and says, “It’s all ’found money,’ so I’m not too upset about it.
 I understand why you’re not sure.
-Plus, it’s my fault he’s the way he is.
-I aimed high to avoid hurting the horse.”
+Plus, it’s my fault he’s the way he is as I aimed high to avoid hurting the horse.”

 Olive says, “The saddles and tack weren’t worth much but we did get a good price on the horses and guns, Boone.”